 Encounters with further and higher education

 Throughout the year there are a wide variety of events that link specific aspects of the curriculum to careers education.
 This may include, for example, a visit to the Salter’s Festival of Chemistry for Year 8, or a visit from Wellcome for Year 12.
 Links with charities such as Willow, and other enrichment activities, enable our pupils to develop employability skills further.
-Whole school focus weeks, such as Diversity Week and Mental Health Week challenge preconceptions about work place environments.
+Whole school focus weeks, such as National Careers Week and Mental Health Week challenge preconceptions about work place environments.
 We constantly search for new opportunities for our pupils.
 If you have an idea or could offer us support please contact us.

 This statement sets out the school’s arrangements for managing the access of providers to pupils at the school for the purpose of giving them information about the provider’s education or training offer.
 This complies with the school’s legal obligations under Section 42B of the Education Act 1997.
 Moreover, we welcome providers into school, and are happy to send information about the range of opportunities to our pupils and their families.